-LBCC's 104-acre campus is just two miles south of Albany, Oregon, and 11 miles east of Corvallis.
-The Albany campus houses a learning resource center, bookstore, 500-seat theater, library and student lounge/recreation rooms.
+LBCC's 104-acre campus in located in Albany, Oregon, just 11 miles east of Corvallis.
+The Albany campus houses a learning resource center, a bookstore, a 500-seat theater, a library, and student lounge and recreation areas.
 Dining facilities include a cafeteria, a cafe and a restaurant operated by students in the Culinary Arts program.
-An LBCC horse management facility is located a short 1.5 miles from the Albany campus.
+An LBCC horse management facility is located 1.5 miles from the Albany campus.

-In addition, LBCC reaches out to its community with the Lebanon Center, Sweet Home Center and Benton Center (Corvallis).
+In addition, LBCC reaches out to our local communities by providing centers in Lebanon, Sweet Home Center and, in Corvallis, the Benton Center.

-All college facilities and parking are designed to accommodate the needs of people with disabilities, and public buses provide students with free transportation between LBCC and downtown Albany, Corvallis, Philomath, Lebanon, Sweet Home and other communities in East Linn County.
+College facilities and our free parking lots are designed to accommodate the needs of people with disabilities.
+In addition, public buses provide students with free transportation between LBCC and downtown Albany, Corvallis, Philomath, Lebanon, Sweet Home and other communities in East Linn County.